mrbernnz/peach/rails_hosting_digital_ocean.md

 # Digital Ocean Tips

-Here are some tips for running your server on Digital Ocean:
+Here are some tips for running your rails server on Digital Ocean:

 1. Uncomment this line in your Gemfile: